kids encyclopedia robot

 Silver 2020 Tokyo Shot put

-Raven Saunders (born May 15, 1996) is an American track and field athlete who competes in the shot put and discus throw.
-They were the silver medalist in shot put at the 2020 Tokyo Olympics, throwing a distance of 19.79 m (64 ft 11.00885827 in).
-They won two NCAA collegiate titles at Southern Illinois in the shot put, and two NCAA shot put titles for the University of Mississippi.
+Raven "Hulk" Saunders (born May 15, 1996) is an American track and field athlete who competes in shot put.
+They were the silver medalist in women's shot put at the 2020 Tokyo Olympics, throwing a distance of 19.79 m (64 ft 11.00885827 in).
+They won four NCAA collegiate titles in shot put, both indoor and outdoor, at Southern Illinois University and University of Mississippi.
 They were a world junior silver medalist in 2014 and the Pan American junior champion in 2015.
+Saunders finished 11th in women's shot put at the 2024 Paris Olympics, throwing a distance of 17.79 m (58 ft 4.26870079 in).
 They hold a personal record of 19.96 m (65 ft 5.70177166 in) for the shot put.
-In 2023, they accepted an 18-month suspension from competition after missing three doping tests in one year.

 Career